 There is a lot of money to be made in the stock market or through trading cryptocurrencies and forex.
 Both new and experienced traders have made record profits over the past couple of years with top trading tactics or just sheer luck in a volatile economy.
 But for many individuals, investing is something they just do in their spare time.
 With interest rates at an all-time low, it isn’t surprising that so many are looking for more lucrative alternatives to savings accounts or CDs with traditional banks.

-But if you’ve caught the trading bug recently, you might be completely captivated by it.
+But if you have caught the trading bug recently, you might be completely captivated by it.
 The thought of making money and doing something you really enjoy full time can be intoxicating.
-But what avenues to realise those goals are open to the everyday person.
+But what avenues to realize those goals are open to the everyday person.
 Do you need someone supporting you or can you branch out on your own?

-To answer some of these questions and explore some of the paths you can take to becoming a professional trader – including taking on a funded trader account – we’ve written this piece on how to become a career trader for stocks, forex, cryptocurrencies, and more.
+To answer some of these questions and explore some of the paths you can take to becoming a professional trader – including taking on a funded trader account – we have written this piece on how to become a career trader for stocks, forex, cryptocurrencies, and more.

 Still, they don’t hand out money to anyone.
 You need to have a proven track record of success.
 If you can demonstrate that you can consistently outperform the market and maximise profits, you can become a professional, full-time trader.

-There are prop trading firms that specialise in forex, crypto and more traditional securities so whatever form of trading you’re interested in, there’ll be an organisation that can help you realise your potential.
+There are prop trading firms that specialize in forex, crypto and more traditional securities so whatever form of trading you are interested in, there will be an organization that can help you realize your potential.

 Which has also given rise to the completely, authentically self-made trader.
 There are thousands of traders making a living from their own investment decisions.
 By arming themselves with strategies, techniques and tips acquired from reading books, discussing investing online and watching instructional videos, retail traders have made themselves a genuine force on the stock market.

-To get into the elite financial institutions in London, for example, you need a degree.
-A degree from a highly rated university isn’t enough.
+To get into the elite financial institutions in London or New York City, for example, you need a finance, mathematics, or economics degree.
+A financial or math degree from a highly rated university isn’t enough.
 Typically, banks will ask for at least a 2:1.